What Size Charge Controller Do I Need For Solar Panels?

 (A charge controller installs between the solar panel array and a battery bank)

-There is a simple way to figure out the size (its rating).
+Here’s how to figure out the size charge controller you need (its rating).

 Ready?
 Lets go…